jshin313/PicoCTFStreamNotes/README.md

 Gynvael uses the [RX-SSTV](http://users.belgacom.net/hamradio/rxsstv.htm) program and plays the .wav file to get the picture (using the Scottie1 option).

-SSTV is something you learn from CTFs.
+SSTV is something you learn from CTFs and should know for CTFs.

 ## Random other stuff Gynvael says about solving ctf challenges during the stream
 * He recommends kaitai struct for stegno challenges (Part 1: 46:39)